hassio-addons/addon-unifi/unifi/DOCS.md

     however, the add-on functions normally.
   ```

-- Due limitation, renewed SSL certificates are not picked up automatically.
-  You'd have to restart the add-on in order for UniFi to pick up the change.
 - Due to security policies in the UniFi Controller software, it is currently
   impossible to add the UniFI web interface to your Home Assistant frontend
   using a `panel_iframe`.